joeybeninghove/bloggy/_posts/2017-09-13-tiny-pub-sub-in-ruby.md

 ---
+title: Tiny Pub/Sub In Ruby
+description: A tiny pub/sub implementation in Ruby
 layout: post
-title: Tiny Pub/Sub In Ruby
 date: 2017-09-13 00:00
-tag:
-- ruby
-category: blog
-author: joeybeninghove
-description: A cool and tiny pub/sub implementation in Ruby
 ---

 I recently had a need to do a very simple in-memory notification mechanism in Ruby and came up with a tiny little class which seems to do exactly what I needed.
 It's not nearly as fancy or comprehensive as something like [Wisper](https://github.com/krisleech/wisper), but you can't beat the footprint of it.